 Following each legislative session, the newly appointed Legislative Management meets to determine upcoming interim studies and committee memberships.
 Each legislator serves on one or more interim committees in the two-year period between legislative sessions.
-Several interim committees, such as the Advisory Commission on Intergovernmental Relations, Administrative Rules, Commission on Alternatives to Incarceration, Budget Section, Employee Benefits Programs, Energy Development and Transmission, Higher Education, Information Technology, Legislative Audit and Fiscal Review, Legislative Ethics, Tribal and State Relations, Water-Related Topics Overview, and Workers' Compensation Review function under statutory authority.
+Several interim committees and commissions, such as the Advisory Commission on Intergovernmental Relations, Administrative Rules, Commission on Alternatives to Incarceration, Budget Section, Employee Benefits Programs, Energy Development and Transmission, Higher Education Funding, Information Technology, Legislative Audit and Fiscal Review, Legislative Ethics, Tribal and State Relations, Water Topics Overview, and Workers' Compensation Review, function under statutory authority.
 Other interim committees are named and assigned by the Legislative Management members.
 Between sessions, interim committees hold hearings, take testimony, and review information provided by the Legislative Council, state agencies, and interested parties as they consider alternative approaches to issues raised by studies.
-As the need arises, the Legislative Management chairman can assign additional studies during the interim.
+As the need arises, the Chairman of the Legislative Management can assign additional studies during the interim.
 Occasionally, it is necessary for the Legislative Management to contract with universities, consulting firms, or outside professionals on specialized studies and projects.
 However, the vast majority of studies are handled entirely by the Legislative Council staff.

 In November of each even-numbered year, the Legislative Management meets to consider the results of all committee work and may accept, reject, or amend committee reports.
 The Legislative Management then presents its recommendations, together with bills and resolutions necessary for implementation, to the North Dakota Legislative Assembly.
 The Legislative Management is, in a sense, the Legislative Assembly working between sessions.